Useful information for patients and interested parties

 Other long-term effects

-Which long-term effects should be distinctly attributed to the Corona virus infection is not clear as yet.
-We also don’t know yet, how frequently and in which combination the symptoms can arise.
-Further research is necessary to understand these things and to be able to help long haulers accordingly.
+Other symptoms and long-term effects such as sleep disturbances or autoimmune diseases have also been described.
+Which long-term effects should be distinctly attributed to the Corona virus infection is not conclusively clear yet.
+We also cannot conclusively say yet, how frequently and in which combination the symptoms can arise.
+Further research is necessary to understand these things in-depth and to be able to help long haulers accordingly.

 Sources: